What is a ukulele?

 Andy Eastwood (1980-)

-But iconic music stars such as Elvis Presley, Eddie Vedder, Elvis Costello, George Harrison, Taylor Swift, Joni Mitchell, and Jack Johnson also played the Hawaiian instrument in their live performances.
+Elvis Presley, Eddie Vedder, Elvis Costello, George Harrison, Taylor Swift, Joni Mitchell, and Jack Johnson are some of the iconic music stars who also played the Hawaiian instrument in their live performances.

-The most popular ukelele songs of all time are:
+The most popular ukulele songs of all time are: